-To view more of your favorite Saturday Morning Physics lectures, please click here.
+To view your favorite Saturday Morning Physics lectures, please click here.

 Physics is a fundamental science and provides the foundations for solving both cosmic mysteries and practical problems.
 In 1995, the University of Michigan Department of Physics began sharing some of the latest ideas in the field with the public in the Saturday Morning Physics lecture series.
 Designed for general audiences, the lectures are an opportunity to hear physicists discuss their work in easy-to-understand, non-technical terms.
 The multimedia presentations include hands-on demonstrations of the principles discussed, along with slides, video, and computer simulations.

 The Saturday Morning Physics lecture series is located on the Ann Arbor campus.
-The seminars will be held Saturday mornings, 10:30-11:30 AM in 170 Dennison on central campus.
-All talks are free and refreshments will be served from 10:00 to 10:30 AM before each talk begins.
+The seminars will be held Saturday mornings, 10:30-11:30 AM in 170 Weiser Hall (formerly Dennison Building) on central campus.
+All talks are free and refreshments will be served from 9:55 to 10:20 AM before each talk begins.

 How to Receive Information about Upcoming Programming